-Know what to pick up at the home improvement store to prepare your home.
+Know what to pick up to prepare your home for the season.

 Hurricane season starts in June, so it’s best to get your home ready well ahead of time.
-Here’s what to pick up at the local home improvement store to help your house stand up to strong winds and high water.
-(And thanks to our trusted partner Lowe’s, you can get the supplies at a discount!
-Click here for coupons.)
+Here’s what to pick up at the local home-improvement store to help your house stand up to strong winds and high water.

-Trim any loose tree limbs to help prevent them from flying during high winds.
+Trim any loose tree limbs to keep them from flying during high winds.
 Also cut any branches that face your home to help keep the tree from falling toward the house.
 Remove any damaged or dead trees.

-To help prevent water from coming inside, seal off any openings around cables, pipes, windows and doors.
+To keep water out, seal any openings around cables, pipes, windows, and doors.

-Have one handy if the power goes out.
-You also can have a permanent generator installed: It automatically turns on after an outage, runs quieter than a portable generator and doesn’t require gas for fuel.
+If the power goes out, you’ll want one handy.
+You also can have a permanent generator installed: It automatically turns on after an outage, runs more quietly than a portable generator, and doesn’t require gas for fuel.

 Roofing Cement + Trowel or Putty Knife